terminalstatic/go-xsd-validate/README.md

     NodeName string
 }
 ```
-Returned when validation caused a problem, to access the fields use type assertion.
+Returned when validation caused an error, to access the fields use type assertion (see example).